-After they have resolved to get a divorce, many couples face the temptation to want to “get it over with” as quickly as possible.
+Many couples who decide to get divorced face the temptation to “get it over with” as quickly as possible.
 Divorce can be a deeply emotional and potentially stressful process, and while it is, of course, only natural to want to resolve it in as little time as is necessary, it is important to remember that this is a big step that must be handled with care.

-Alternatively, a spouse may decide that they are willing to pay the other spouse’s rent indefinitely just to get them out of the house.
-While this may seem like a good idea initially, this is not a sustainable long-term solution.
+Alternatively, a spouse may decide that they are willing to indefinitely pay the other spouse’s rent just to get them out of the house.
+While this may seem like a good idea, initially, this is not a sustainable long-term solution.
 What happens if the spouse who has moved out moves into a new place with a more expensive rent?
 What if they do so with a new girlfriend or boyfriend – should the ex-spouse still be responsible for paying the rent?
-These are the types of scenarios that many people fail to consider in their rush to obtain a divorce decree.
+These are the types of scenarios that many people fail to consider when pursuing a rushed divorce.

-The San Diego divorce lawyers at Moore, Schulman & Moore, APC have more than 200 years of combined experience in the field of family law.
+Our San Diego divorce lawyers at Moore, Schulman & Moore, APC have more than 200 years of combined experience in the field of family law.
 We have helped countless Southern California families find smart and efficient solutions to their marital law issues – in fact, we’re known as San Diego’s Family Law Experts®.

 To schedule a consultation with our firm, please call (858) 492-7968.